islnlp/code-mix-hate-detection-ACM-TALLIP-2025/README.md

 ### 📜 Citation
-If you use our work, please cite it using this bibtex and consider starring this repository.
+If you use our work, consider starring this repository and please cite it as:

 ```
 @article{10.1145/3726866,